TN0123/Schematic/CONTRIBUTING.md

 ## Questions?

-If you have questions about contributing reach out to schematicnow@gmail.com
+If you have questions about contributing reach out to support@schematic.now

 Thank you for contributing to Schematic!
 Your contributions help make this project better for everyone.